Opus10/django-pgtrigger/docs/faq.rst

 Patches are causing my application to fail.
 How can I disable them?
 -------------------------------------------------------------------

 ``django-pgtrigger`` patches the minimum amount of Django functionality necessary to integrate with the migration system.
-If this causes errors in your application, the following settings can be disabled:

-- ``PGTRIGGER_MODEL_META``: Setting this to ``False`` will disable the ability to specify triggers in model ``Meta``.
-You must explicitly register every trigger with `pgtrigger.register`.
-- ``PGTRIGGER_MIGRATIONS``: Setting this to ``False`` will turn off integration with the migration system.
-You will need to manually install triggers or set ``PGTRIGGER_INSTALL_ON_MIGRATE`` to ``True`` to always install triggers after migrations.
+If this causes errors in your application, set ``settings.PGTRIGGER_MIGRATIONS`` to ``False`` to turn off integration with the migration system.
+You will need to manually install triggers or set ``settings.PGTRIGGER_INSTALL_ON_MIGRATE`` to ``True`` to always install triggers after migrations.

-- ``PGTRIGGER_PATCH_CHECKS``: Setting this to ``False`` will avoid patching Django's check framework.
-If, however, any of your trigger names aren't globally unique, you'll need to change them or silence the check another way.
+If patching-related errors still happen, set ``settings.PGTRIGGER_MODEL_META`` to ``False`` to disable specifying triggers in model ``Meta``.
+You must explicitly register every trigger with `pgtrigger.register`, and triggers on third-party models may not be discovered.

 How do I migrate to version 3.0?
 --------------------------------

 Version 3 integrates with the migration system and also drops the need for configuring ``django-pgconnection`` for using `pgtrigger.ignore`.
 It also fully supports the ``Meta.triggers`` syntax for registering triggers.

-The majority of users can simply run ``python manage.py makemigrations`` after upgrading, but read below if you've configured triggers for third-party models or want to use new syntax for registering triggers.
+The majority of users can simply run ``python manage.py makemigrations`` after upgrading if you have no triggers registered to third-party models or many-to-many default "through" models.
+Read below for more details on the upgrades, and follow the special instructions if any of the former cases apply to you.

 Integration with Django migrations
 **********************************

 All triggers now appear in migrations when running ``python manage.py makemigrations``.
-Triggers from version 2 will appear as new ``AddConstraint`` operations and succeed when running ``migrate`` even if previously installed.
+Triggers from version 2 will appear as new ``AddTrigger`` operations.
+They will succeed when running ``migrate`` even if previously installed.
 Remember, however, that triggers will be deleted if the migrations are reversed.

 Almost all users can simply run ``python manage.py makemigrations`` after upgrading.
-If, however, you have registered third-party models that have triggers, use these instructions to migrate them:
+If, however, you have triggers on third-party models or many-to-many default "through" models, use these instructions to migrate them:

-1. If you already ran ``python manage.py makemigrations``, delete any new migrations made in these third-party apps.
+1. If you already ran ``python manage.py makemigrations``, delete any new migrations made for these third-party apps.
-2. Running ``python manage.py pgtrigger makemigrations <third_party_app> <internal_app>``, where ``third_party_app`` is the app label of the third party app and ``internal_app`` is the app label where the migration file will be created.
-This ensures that the migrations remain in your project.
+2. Declare proxy models for the third-party models, register triggers in the ``Meta.triggers`` or those, and call ``python manage.py makemigrations``.
+3. For triggers on a default many-to-many "through" models, create an unmanaged model with the database table of the "through" models.
+Add triggers to ``Meta.triggers`` and run ``python manage.py makemigrations``.

+For 2) and 3), see more examples in the :ref:`advanced_installation` section.

-If you'd like to keep the legacy installation behavior, set ``PGTRIGGER_INSTALL_ON_MIGRATE`` to ``True`` to install all triggers at the end of migrations, and set ``PGTRIGGER_MIGRATIONS`` to ``False`` to turn off integration with the migration system.
+If you'd like to keep the legacy installation behavior, set ``PGTRIGGER_MIGRATIONS`` to ``False`` to turn off trigger migrations and set ``PGTRIGGER_INSTALL_ON_MIGRATE`` to ``True`` so that triggers are always installed at the end of ``python manage.py migrate``.

 Dropping of ``django-pgconnection`` dependency
 **********************************************